Generative Bias for Robust Visual Question Answering: Introduction

-More specifically, to capture bias by mimicking the target model's answer representation given the same question input, we model the bias model as a Generative Adversarial Network (GAN)~\cite{goodfellow2014generative} to generate stochastic bias representation given a single modality input by introducing an additional random noise vector.
+More specifically, to directly learn the bias distribution of the \emph{target model}, we model the bias model as a Generative Adversarial Network (GAN)~\cite{goodfellow2014generative} to stochastically mimic the target model's answer distribution given the same question input by introducing a random noise vector.
 As seen through literature, most biases are held within the question~\cite{agrawal2016analyzing}, so we use questions as the main bias modality.
-In addition, we utilize knowledge distillation on top of adversarial training so that the target model learns from harder negative supervision from the bias model.
+To further enforce this, we utilize knowledge distillation~\cite{hinton2015distilling} on top of adversarial training to force the bias model to be as close as possible to the target model, so that the target model learns from harder negative supervision from the bias model.
 Finally, with our generative bias model, we then use our modified debiasing loss function to train our target model.
-Our final bias model is able to train the target model that outperforms previous uni-modal and multi-modal ensemble based methods by a large margin.
-To the best of our knowledge, we are the first to train the bias model by directly leveraging the behavior of the target model using a generative model for the task of VQA.
-To show the efficacy of our methods, we perform extensive experiments on commonly used robustness testing VQA datasets: VQA-CP2 and VQA-CP1~\cite{agrawal2018don} as well as the most recent and challenging VQA setups such as GQA-OOD~\cite{kervadec2021gqaood} and the new evaluation protocol, VQA-CE~\cite{dancette2021beyond}.
-Our method show the state-of-the-art results on all settings without the use of external human annotations and dataset reshuffling methods.
+Our final bias model is able to train the target model that outperforms previous uni-modal and multi-modal ensemble based debiasing methods by a large margin.
+To the best of our knowledge, we are the first to train the bias model by directly leveraging the behavior of the target model using a generative model for VQA.

+To show the efficacy and robustness of our method, we perform extensive experiments on commonly used robustness testing VQA datasets and various different VQA architectures.
+Our method show the state-of-the-art results on all settings without the use of external human annotations or dataset reshuffling methods.

-Our contributions are as follows: \begin{itemize} \item We propose a novel bias model for ensemble based debiasing for VQA by directly leveraging the target model that we name \emph{GenB}. \item In order to effectively train GenB, we employ a Generative Adversarial Network and knowledge distillation loss to capture both the dataset distribution bias and the bias from the target model. \item We achieve the state-of-the-art performance on VQA-CP2, VQA-CP1 as well as the more challenging GQA-OOD datasets and VQA-CE using the simple UpDn baseline without extra annotations or dataset reshuffling. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose a novel bias model for ensemble based debiasing for VQA by directly leveraging the target model that we name \emph{GenB}. \item In order to effectively train GenB, we employ a Generative Adversarial Network and knowledge distillation loss to capture both the dataset distribution bias and the bias from the target model. \item We achieve state-of-the-art performance on VQA-CP2, VQA-CP1 as well as the more challenging GQA-OOD dataset and VQA-CE using the simple UpDn baseline without extra annotations or dataset reshuffling and state-of-the-art VQA-CP2 peformance on the LXMERT backbone. \end{itemize}